Category Archives: Birds by State and Region

 Summary

 Bluebirds are affable members of the thrush family named for their coloration.
-There are three species of bluebirds native to North America, and two species that can be found in Minnesota with one being common and the other being a very rare visitor.
-Here is everything you need to know about the bluebirds of Minnesota.
+There are three species of bluebirds native to North America, and only one species that can be found in Georgia.
+Here is everything you need to know about that species.

 Eastern Bluebird